 DeFi is a new phenomenon, which means most tax offices haven’t yet issued specific guidance on yield farming taxes.
 Before you jump for joy, that doesn’t mean yield farming isn’t subject to tax.
 Rather, investors need to take the current crypto tax rules in their country and apply them to their yield farming transactions.

 Yield farming is built up of multiple transactions, many of which are already covered in crypto tax rules.
 In fact - from a tax perspective, it’s pretty straightforward under current guidance in most countries.

 Generally speaking, your crypto transactions will either be seen as a kind of income - and subject to Income tax - or as a capital gain - and subject to Capital Gains Tax.
 You just need to figure out how the tax office would view your different yield farming transactions.

 Income Tax on yield farming

-From a tax perspective, income is anytime you’re seen to be ‘earning’ crypto - like a regular income.
+From a tax perspective, income is any time you’re seen to be earning new crypto coins or tokens - like a regular income.
 Examples of crypto income that exist in current crypto tax guidance include:

 There are many transactions in yield farming that could be viewed as income.
 For example, you might earn new tokens in return for depositing an asset into a liquidity pool - like COMP tokens or SUSHI tokens.
 New tokens are more likely to be seen as a kind of income and subject to Income Tax based on the fair market value at the time you receive them (in your country's fiat currency).